lizmat/raku-all-modules/melezhik/sparrowdo/README.md

 Sets the remote host's IP address or hostname.
 This is mandatory parameter.
 Default value is `127.0.0.1`.

+## --docker

+Sets the name of running docker container, use this if you want to run sparrow tasks against docker.

 ## --sparrowfile

 Alternative location of sparrowfile.